-The Environmental Volunteers (EV) promotes the understanding of and responsibility for the environment through hands-on science education.
+Environmental Volunteers (EV) promotes the understanding of and responsibility for the environment through hands-on science education.
 We train volunteers to teach natural science in Santa Clara and San Mateo counties.
-Each year, our volunteers teach over 10,000 children in 400+ classroom programs, 125 field trips and EcoCenter programs.
+Each year, our volunteers provide over 10,000 student learning experiences in 300+ classroom programs, 125 field trips and EcoCenter programs.
 Classroom programs are offered to grades K-6 and meet State of California science education requirements.
 Our strong and committed volunteer force inspires a lifelong love and respect for the natural world.

 Programs and Administration

 - Assure that the organization has a long-range strategy that achieves its mission and strategic plan, and makes consistent and timely progress.